andrewcooke/CRC.jl/README.md

   code that uses the current handler (sorry!), but I hope I don't have many users (particularly users that are calling that method)!

-## FAQ

-**Why don't you create the `crc32()` function for me?**

-This library does not pre-define the functions because:

-* Each CRC would need its own lookup tables, which takes time and memory.

-* Using an internal mutable variable to cache the tables on first use make the code less reliable (the CRC library is "functional" in approach), complicates timing and raises thread safety issues.

-* The creation of the tables depends on optional arguments to `crc()` (see the source for details); mixing these options with those for calculating the CRC would complicate the API.

-* This pattern communicates the associated costs to experienced programmers.

 ## Build Status

 [![Build